 Blockchain technology allows people and organisations who may not know or trust each other to collectively agree on and permanently record information without a third-party authority.
 By creating trust in data in ways that were not possible before, blockchain has the potential to revolutionise how we share information and carry out transactions online.

-This “gold standard” for blockchain includes:
+This 'gold standard' for blockchain includes:

 - Environmental sustainability: Blockchain technology should be sustainable and energy-efficient.

-- Data protection: Blockchain technology should be compatible with and where possible support Europe’s strong data protection and privacy regulations
+- Data protection: Blockchain technology should be compatible with, and where possible support, Europe’s strong data protection and privacy regulations.

-- Cyber security: Blockchain technology should be able to provide high levels of cyber security.
+- Cybersecurity: Blockchain technology should be able to provide high levels of cybersecurity.

 - Interoperability: Blockchains should be interoperable between themselves and with legacy systems in the outside world.

-Elements of the EC’s blockchain strategy
+Elements of the European Commission’s blockchain strategy

-- Increasing funding for research and innovation: The EU provides funding for blockchain research and innovation both through outright grants and by supporting investment.
+- Increasing funding for research and innovation: The EU provides funding for blockchain research and innovation through grants and supporting investments.
 Grants are given through the Horizon programme.
-From 2016-2019, the Commission provided some EUR 180 million in grants through Horizon 2020.
-Significant budget for further grants is expected in the follow-up Horizon programme, known as Horizon Europe.
-The EC supports investment in blockchain startups and projects through the new AI & Blockchain Investment fund, which invests in venture capital funds targeting AI and blockchain startups and early stage ventures.
+From 2016-2019, the Commission provided some €180 million in grants through Horizon 2020.
+Significant budget for further grants is expected in the follow-up Horizon programme, Horizon Europe.
+The Commission supports investment in blockchain startups and projects through the new artificial intelligence (AI) and blockchain investment fund, which invests in venture capital funds targeting AI and blockchain startups and early stage ventures.

-- Supporting interoperability and standards: The EC believes strongly in the importance of standards in promoting blockchain technology.
+- Supporting interoperability and standards: The Commission believes strongly in the importance of standards in promoting blockchain technology.
 It is involved in the work of ISO TC 307, ETSI ISG PDL, CEN-CENELEC JTC19 and IEEE and in ITU-T as far as blockchain is concerned, and looks to engage with all relevant bodies globally like INATBA (see below).